 The picture above is of the four bladed brass prop sitting in the nozzle.
 The stainless steel cap bolts

 are for locating the unit through the hull.
-The tin of "pop" is for reference purposes only.
+The tin of "pop" is for scale reference purposes only.

-In the picture is the drive coupling from the 8mm stainless steel shaft to the geared motor
+In the picture above is the drive coupling from the 8mm stainless steel shaft to the geared motor

 drive.
 Aluminium with bonded rubber coupling.
 It is the only one I could find that would fit this